Bison Kaalamaadan: Home media

 The post-theatrical streaming rights were bought by Netflix.
-The film began streaming on Netflix from 21 November 2025 in Tamil and dubbed versions of Telugu, Hindi, Kannada and Malayalam languages.
+The film began streaming on Netflix from 21 November 2025.

 Reception

 Critical response

-Roopa Radhakrishnan of The Times of India gave 3.5/5 stars and wrote "First things first, Bison is not among its director's finest works.
+Roopa Radhakrishnan of The Times of India gave the film 3.5/5 stars and wrote "First things first, Bison is not among its director's finest works.
 But the film, based on the life of kabaddi player Manathi Ganesan, is still effective and bears the signature stamp of its accomplished creator. [...]
 Bison, despite its flaws, is meaningful, ambitious and gripping."
-Avinash Ramachandran of Cinema Express gave 3/5 stars and wrote "Bison is a terrific exploration of the aftermath of violence and its unsettling consequences in the minds of the young and easily influenced."
-Janani K of India Today gave 3/5 stars and wrote "'Bison' is a powerful story about caste politics and systemic oppression in a sports setup.
+Avinash Ramachandran of Cinema Express gave the film 3/5 stars and wrote "Bison is a terrific exploration of the aftermath of violence and its unsettling consequences in the minds of the young and easily influenced."
+Janani K of India Today gave Bison 3/5 stars and wrote "'Bison' is a powerful story about caste politics and systemic oppression in a sports setup.
 The film is a solid addition to Mari Selvaraj's repertoire of work."
 Saibal Chatterjee of NDTV gave 3/5 stars and wrote "Dhruv Vikram demonstrates sustained patience and skill in capturing the arduous journey of Kittan. [...]
 Mari Selvaraj blends two dimensions of his film – sport and life as reflections of each other – and brings them alive in fascinating unison.
 Bison Kaalamaadan hits home with the coiled-up force of a muscular beast that never loses sight of its target."

 Anusha Sundar of OTTPlay gave 3/5 stars and wrote "Bison upholds the filmography of Mari Selvaraj, and becomes a powerful commentary about the politics within the sports sphere.
 There is an undeniable truthfulness that the film offers, despite Bison being a film that takes its time to connect and resonate."
 Arjun Menon of The Indian Express gave 2.5/5 stars and wrote "Bison is a quintessential Mari Selvaraj film, albeit one slightly softened for the masses.
 Here, the filmmaker seeks to bridge his distinct political voice with his growing interest in accessible storytelling.
 Yet, Bison stands tall among his works, a fierce, deeply felt story powered by a career-defining performance from Dhruv Vikram."
 Bhuvanesh Chandar of The Hindu wrote "Mari's most commercially conventional film yet is a politically razor-sharp and tonally strong social sports drama that hits the bullseye every step of the way."

 Box office

-In India, Bison was released alongside Dude and Diesel.
+In India, Bison Kaalamaadan was released alongside Dude and Diesel.
 It opened to ₹2.30 crore domestically, becoming the second highest opening among the releases.
+According to an estimate by The Times of India, the film ended it's theatrical run with ₹75 crore.
+In Malaysia, the film opened in sixth place at the box office and remained in the top ten for one week.